reduxjs/redux-toolkit/docs/rtk-query/overview.md

 To learn how to use RTK Query, see the full ["Redux Essentials" tutorial](https://redux.js.org/tutorials/essentials/part-7-rtk-query-basics) on the Redux core docs site.

-If you prefer a video course, you can [watch this RTK Query video course for free at Egghead](https://egghead.io/courses/rtk-query-basics-query-endpoints-data-flow-and-typescript-57ea3c43?af=7pnhj6) or take a look at the first lesson right here:
+If you prefer a video course, you can [watch this RTK Query video course by Lenz Weber-Tronic, the creator of RTK Query, for free at Egghead](https://egghead.io/courses/rtk-query-basics-query-endpoints-data-flow-and-typescript-57ea3c43?af=7pnhj6) or take a look at the first lesson right here:

 <div style={{position:"relative",paddingTop:"56.25%"}}>
   <iframe